 However, the report recognizes that the use of these assets in criminal circles "remains low" although the risk of their use in money laundering appears to be increasing.

-The report indicated that the government would adopt a regulation or control mechanisms that prevents use of cryptocurrencies in illegal activities.
+The report indicated that the government would adopt regulations or control mechanisms that prevent the use of cryptocurrencies in illegal activities.
 It said the government would also "take action" against risks that these assets pose to consumers and market integrity in addition to monitoring any threats that they pose to financial stability.
 The report also recommends collaboration with international authorities on such issues and making consumers aware of risks associated with investing in cryptocurrencies.